langmore/boot-camps/shell/Readme.md

 1. Figure out which years this dataset covers.
 2. Figure out how the number of baby names in each year changes
 3. Figure out how many females named Sarah were born during different years
-4. Figure out the most popular Female name in 1982
+4. Figure out the most popular female name in 1982

 * * * *